Correcting Erroneous Criminal Records

 F.D.L.E.
 Will Fix Incorrect Records

 Orlando Expungement Attorney

-Usually, you want expunge prior arrests because you made a mistake in your past - you committed a youthful mistake and you want to move on.
-However, sometimes law enforcement incorrectly adds an arrest to your history that is inaccurate or the disposition posted by F.D.L.E. is incorrect.
-These mistakes can have serious consequences for you but they can be fixed.
+Usually, you want to expunge prior arrests because you made a mistake in your past - you committed a youthful mistake and you want to move on.
+However, sometimes your criminal history posted by F.D.L.E. is incorrect or inaccurate.
+These mistakes can have serious consequences for you and they can be fixed.

 FDLE Can Correct Mistakes In Their Records

 The F.D.L.E. sells the records it keeps to private background check companies.
 If the information it has on you is inaccurate, that is what is being sold.
 Now your problem has become worse ten-fold.
 The easiest way to find out what F.D.L.E. is selling about you is to do a background check on yourself through them.
 You can find that on their Criminal History Information page.
 Be forewarned, the data retrieved can be hard to understand.
 A lot of it is symbols and accronyms.
 If you cannot make heads nor tails of it fax or scan and email it to us and we will take a look.

 Removing Inaccurate Information From F.D.L.E.
 Records

-If you have further questions or your arrest history is not a mistake and want to expunge or seal an arrest please click START MY EXPUNGEMENT or click the back button to go back to the previous page.
+If you have further questions or your arrest history is not a mistake and want to expunge or seal an arrest please click START MY EXPUNGEMENT and submit the form.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|